AquaNaturesCultures – Still water economies in the Anthropocene

 Young Refugees in the EU: Age Negotiations and Adult Minors

 More and more young people are fleeing to Europe.
 After their arrival, local authorities in the country of arrival usually carry out an age assessment to determine one's chronological age, such as through an x-ray of the wrist bone.
 This is conducted as reception conditions and refugees' legal rights are linked to the status of being viewed as an 'unaccompanied minor' or as an adult.
 Along the migration movements of young people who fled from Somalia, my research demonstrates how the category of the 'unaccompanied minor' is created and used in Malta.
 The central focus here is the negotiation of age between the young refugees and institutional actors.
 My book Junge Geflüchtete an der Grenze.
-Eine Ethnografie zu Altersaushandlungen is in press with Campus (Frankfurt am Main) and is available from mid-December 2020.
+Eine Ethnografie zu Altersaushandlungen is in press with Campus (Frankfurt am Main) and has been available from mid-December 2020.
 I illustrate the diverse ways in which young refugees experience and navigate their classification as minors in the European border regime.
-For more details on further publications based on this research project, please see my CV.
+My project was awarded the Augsburger Wissenschaftspreis für interkulturelle Studien.